moogacs/docs.buf.build/docs/tour/generate-code.md

-[Managed Mode](../generate/managed-mode.md) is a `buf.gen.yaml` configuration option that tells `buf` to set all of the file options in your module according to an opinionated set of values suitable for each of the supported Protobuf languages (e.g. Go, Java, C#, etc.).
+[Managed Mode](../generate/managed-mode.md) is a `buf.gen.yaml` configuration option that tells `buf` to set all of the file options in your module according to an opinionated set of values suitable for each of the supported Protobuf languages, such as Go, Java, and C#.
 The file options are written *on the fly* by `buf` so that you don't need to include them in your Protobuf source files.

 These options aren't derived from your Protobuf definitions as an API *producer*.
 Instead, these